seungjun0423/seungjun0423/README.md

     Want to be rational and logical person <br>
     Like reading books especially about social science and science <br>
     Interested in computer science <br>
     Learning about hardware structure <br>
+    Big fan of Blockchain

   </em>
   <em>